Published: June 22, 2011

 And patients such as Sharpe’s lifelong sinusitis sufferer leave her office ready to return to their day -- sinus-pain free, says Sharpe. ”That patient went home and cleaned her house, and she entertained guests that night.”

-Sharpe performs outpatient balloon sinuplasty at her office, Duke Otolaryngology of Durham; she performs the inpatient procedure at the James E. Davis Ambulatory Surgical Center and at Durham Regional Hospital.
+Sharpe performs outpatient balloon sinuplasty at her office, Duke Otolaryngology of Durham; she performs the inpatient procedure at the James E. Davis Ambulatory Surgical Center and at Duke Regional Hospital.
 To learn more or make an appointment, call 919-220-2020.